 The Freedom of Information Act (5 U.S.C. § 552) (FOIA) and the Department of Commerce's implementing regulations at 15 C.F.R. part 4 set forth the rules and procedures to make requested material, information and records publicly available.
-Unless prohibited by law and to the extent permitted under FOIA, contents of applications submitted by applicants may be released in response to FOIA requests.
+Unless prohibited by law and to the extent permitted under FOIA, the information submitted on applications may be released in response to FOIA requests.

-E. Appendices to the FFO and MBC Program Requirements Documents
+E. Appendices to the FFO and MBDA Business Center Program Requirements Documents

-The appendices and MBC program documents listed below are incorporated by reference into this announcement.
+The appendices and MBDA Business Center program documents listed below are incorporated by reference into this announcement.
 It is incumbent on all applicants to access and familiarize themselves with the information contained therein.

-- Appendix A Anticipated Funding Availability by Center Location (FFO attachment) - Appendix B Minimum Performance Goals by Center Location (FFO attachment) - Appendix C Performance Measures and Related Definitions (FFO attachment) - Appendix D Information Technology and Computer Requirements (FFO attachment) - Appendix E MBC Training Requirements (FFO attachment) - Appendix F Sample Innovation Concepts (FFO attachment) - Appendix G Application Checklist (FFO attachment)
+- Appendix A Anticipated Funding Availability by Center Location (FFO attachment) - Appendix B Estimated Performance Goals by Center Location (FFO attachment) - Appendix C -Performance Measures and Related Definitions (FFO attachment) - Appendix D Information Technology and Computer Requirements (FFO attachment) - Appendix E MBDA Business Center Training Requirements (FFO attachment) - Appendix F Sample Service Innovation Concepts (FFO attachment) - Appendix G Application Checklist (FFO attachment)